openvswitch/ovs/Documentation/intro/install/general.rst

 - pyftpdlib.
 Version 1.2.0 is known to work.
 Earlier versions should also work.

-- GNU wget.
-Version 1.16 is known to work.
-Earlier versions should also work.

 - netcat.
 Several common implementations are known to work.

 - curl.
 Version 7.47.0 is known to work.
 Earlier versions should also work.